Immigration Law: Comprehensive Guide to Navigating U.S. Policies

 B-1 and B-2 visas cater to those visiting the U.S. for business or tourism.
 The B-1 visa is perfect for short-term business trips.
 It allows you to negotiate contracts, attend conferences, and conduct similar activities.
 On the other hand, the B-2 visa suits tourists who want to see attractions or visit family.

-Applying for these visas requires proving your trip's purpose is temporary.
-You must also show plans to return home afterward.
+Applying for these visas requires proving your trip's purpose is temporary and showing plans to return home afterward.
 Many applicants share their travel itinerary or letters from employers as evidence.

 Student Visas